getconversio/node-bigcommerce/README.md

 }
 ```

-This will allow you to automatically log the user in (if required) when BigCommerce calls the load endpoint or remove/label a user that has uninstalled your application from thier Big Commerce account.
+This will allow you to automatically log the user in (if required) when BigCommerce calls the load endpoint or remove/label a user that has uninstalled your application from their Big Commerce account.

 ## Calling the API